Degree Fields

 A growing number of physicians are partners or wage-and-salary employees of group practices.
 Organized as clinics or as associations of physicians, medical groups can more easily afford expensive medical equipment, can share support staff, and benefit from other business advantages.

-According to the AMA, the New England and Middle Atlantic States have the highest ratio of physicians to population; the South Central and Mountain States have the lowest.
-D.O.s are more likely than M.D.s to practice in small cities and towns and in rural areas.
-M.D.s tend to locate in urban areas, close to hospitals and education centers.
+According to the AMA, the New England and Middle Atlantic States have the highest ratios of physicians to population; the South Central and Mountain States have the lowest.
+Physicians tend to locate in urban areas, close to hospitals and education centers.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics and the American Medical Association.